 The main objectives of this expert meeting were:

-- To present and discuss the draft Policy Manual “Creating Market Incentives for Greener Products” prepared by the OECD secretariat in order to help European Union’s Eastern Partnership (EaP) countries to design or reform economic instruments related to environmentally harmful products; and
+- To present and discuss the draft Policy Manual on “Creating Market Incentives for Greener Products” prepared by the OECD secretariat.
+The Policy Manual aims to support the European Union’s Eastern Partnership (EaP) countries to design and/or reform economic instruments related to environmentally harmful products; and

-- To exchange the experience of the design and implementation of four categories of product-related economic instruments – product taxes, environmental tax differentiation, deposit-refund systems and extended producer responsibility (EPR) – internationally and in EaP countries.
+- To exchange experiences among international experts and stakeholders from the Eastern Partnership countries with regard to the design and implementation of four categories of product-related economic instruments: product taxes, environmental tax differentiation, deposit-refund systems and extended producer responsibility (EPR).

-The meeting will bring together representatives of the EaP countries’ ministries of environment and economy and OECD/EU country experts.
-It is organised within the framework of the “Greening Economies in the Eastern Neighbourhood” (EaP GREEN) Programme initiated by the European Commission and implemented by the OECD in partnership with the UNEP, UNIDO and UNECE.
+The meeting brought together representatives of the EaP countries’ ministries of environment and economy and OECD/EU country experts.
+It was organised in the framework of the “Greening Economies in the Eastern Neighbourhood” (EaP GREEN) Programme which is financially supported by the European Union and implemented by the OECD in partnership with UNEP, UNIDO and UNECE.